Purity in compactly generated derivators and t-structures with Grothendieck hearts: Introduction.

 Strategy 1 is most effective in the setting where $\T$ is generated by its subcategory of compact objects $\Tc$.
 In this case $\mathcal{A}(\T)$ is the category $\Mod{\Tc}$ and we have the well-developed theory of purity available to us (see, for example, \cite{MR1728877, MR1754234}).

 In this paper we combine Strategies 1 and 2: we consider the case where $\T$ is compactly generated and is also the underlying category of a strong and stable derivator.
 By \cite[Thm.~1.36]{Der} and \cite{Keller}, this includes all algebraic compactly generated triangulated categories.
-We observe that, in this setting, the strategies above are completely compatible: the image in $\Mod{\Tc}$ of each directed homotopy colimit corresponds to an appropriate direct limit in $\Mod{\Tc}$ (see Remark \ref{Rem: hocolim to dir lim}).
+We observe that, in this setting, the strategies above are completely compatible: the image in $\Mod{\Tc}$ of each directed homotopy colimit corresponds to an appropriate directed colimit in $\Mod{\Tc}$ (see Remark \ref{Rem: hocolim to dir lim}).

 From this starting point, we are able to characterise important notions from the theory of purity in terms of certain homotopy colimits, which we call coherent ultrapowers, inspired by their use in model theory; see Section \ref{Sec: Red Prod} for details.
 These results are analogous to well-known characterisations of purity in module categories (see, for example, \cite[Thm.~4.2.18, Thm.~16.1.16]{MR2530988} and \cite[Sec.~2.3]{MR1648602}) and generalise \cite[Thm.~7.5]{MR1899046}.